 Status of FASB standard-setting projects

 We provide quick access to the expected publication dates for select FASB standard-setting projects.

 The FASB's active standard setting means it is more important than ever to know which standards are effective when.
 Here we provide effective dates for the FASB's recently released guidance, segregated between public companies and nonpublic companies.

-Hear PwC’s Top 5 accounting topics to keep top of mind as companies head into the 2015 reporting cycle.
+Hear PwC's Top 5 Interim reporting reminders as companies head into Q1.

 FASB issues guidance to simplify share-based payment accounting

 The FASB issued Accounting Standard Update (ASU) No. 2016-09, Compensation—Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
 The ASU includes multiple provisions intended to simplify various aspects of the accounting for share-based payments.
 While aimed at reducing the cost and complexity of the accounting for share-based payments, the amendments are expected to significantly impact net income, EPS, and the statement of cash flows.
 Implementation and administration may present challenges for companies with significant share-based payment activities.

 FASB forms transition resource group for upcoming credit losses standard